zuqqhi2/udacity_carnd/term1/LaneLines/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps as follows.
-1. Converted the images to grayscale.
+1. Converted the images to grayscale images for edge detection.
 ![step1][img-step1]
 2. Applied gaussian blur to the grayscale images to reduce noises.
 ![step2][img-step2]